Budibase/website/content/blog/updates/a-story-about-open-source-the-bulgarian-government-and-the-war-in-ukraine.md

 +++
 It was a Sunday morning, and Budibase's Bulgarian QA engineer, Mihail, receives multiple LinkedIn messages from multiple employees of the Bulgarian Ministry Of Foreign Affairs (MoFA).
 He brushed it off, thinking it was a scam.
 But, suddenly, he gets a call from his cousin who works with the MoFA.

+It turns out, that the Bulgarian Government had been using Budibase to build an app that would help them rehome 120,000 Ukrainian refugees.
+The app was a \[multi-step, logic-based questionnaire app\]([https://survey.ukraine.gov.bg/builder/auth/login](https://survey.ukraine.gov.bg/builder/auth/login "https://survey.ukraine.gov.bg/builder/auth/login")).
+Ukrainian refugees would log in and provide their information, and the Bulgarian Government would help them find a place to stay.

+***

 How did they get his number?

 The government of Bulgaria is a nation actively responding to the ongoing Russo-Ukraine conflict and the ensuing refugee crisis.